pallavisalokhe/javascript-learning/README.md

    -syntax :for (let counter = 0; counter < 4; counter++) {
   console.log(counter);
 }
--looping is reverse means  when printing for loop to 3, 2, 1 then we use this concept -each element in an array, a for loop should use the array’s .length property in its condition.
+- looping is reverse means  when printing for loop to 3, 2, 1 then we use this concept
+- each element in an array, a for loop should use the array’s .length property in its condition.
--while Loop consist
+- while Loop consist
    -syntx:let counterTwo = 1;
    while (counterTwo < 4) {
    console.log(counterTwo);
    counterTwo++;
  }